Dividend Capture ETF: The Lazy Investor’s Dividend Strategy

 Behavioral Finance and the Dividend Premium

-Behavioral finance research has uncovered a fascinating anomaly known as the “dividend premium,” where investors tend to overpay for dividend-paying stocks (Baker & Wurgler, 2004).
+Behavioural finance research has uncovered a fascinating anomaly known as the “dividend premium,” where investors tend to overpay for dividend-paying stocks (Baker & Wurgler, 2004).
 This phenomenon can be attributed to the psychological appeal of dividend investing discussed earlier.
 By investing in dividend capture ETFs, savvy investors can potentially exploit this premium, earning excess returns through the covered call strategy.

-Another behavioural bias that can be leveraged is the “disposition effect,” where investors tend to sell winners too early and hold onto losers for too long (Shefrin & Statman, 1985).
+Another behavioural bias can be leveraged is the “disposition effect,” where investors tend to sell winners too early and hold onto losers for too long (Shefrin & Statman, 1985).
 Dividend capture ETFs can help mitigate this bias by providing a systematic approach to selling calls and capturing dividend payments, reducing the emotional attachment to individual stocks.

 Furthermore, the “home bias” – the tendency for investors to overweight domestic stocks in their portfolios – can be addressed through globally diversified dividend capture ETFs.
 By expanding the investment universe, these ETFs can potentially capture higher dividend yields and reduce country-specific risks.